Rivers-Project-2018/test/README.md

 Try adding text, figures, code, etc, here so we can share everything and start building up a log of your work.

+### Rivers Aire, Calder and Don

+As a group we have used the first few weeks of term to recreate the quadrant graphs for the above rivers, which has allowed each of us to improve our Python and R skills.
+We will continue to build on these skills as we investigate our own choice of rivers and floods.